sftcd/openssl/esnistuff/nginx.md

 ## March 2023 Clone and Build

 These are the updated notes from 20230315 for nginx with ECH.
+(Slightly) tested on ubuntu 20.10, with latest nginx code.

 First, you need a separate clone of our OpenSSL build (because nginx's build, in this instantiation, re-builds OpenSSL and links static libraries, so we put that in a new